Social Icons

 Directed by Grant Sputore

-Seeing Hilary Swank was a breath of fresh air, her face is one that is stuck in my mind when you have to mention magnificent performers.
-The movie only has three humans present, so that is something you have to have in mind if you sit to watch the movie.
+Seeing Hilary Swank was a breath of fresh air.
+Her face is one that sticks in my mind when you think of magnificent performers.
+The movie only features three humans, so keep that in mind if you decide to watch it.

-We spend the first half of the movie watching Mother (a Maternal Robot) raising a girl, teaching and nurturing as she grows over the years to an intelligent young lady (Clara Rugaard).
-Half way into the movie, we get to meet another human, a Woman (Hilary Swank).
-The last human we meet in the film was a baby.
+We spend the first half of the movie watching Mother (a maternal robot) raise a girl, teaching and nurturing her as she grows into an intelligent young woman (Clara Rugaard).
+About halfway through, we meet another human, a woman (Hilary Swank).
+The last human we see in the film is a baby.

-Here goes the plot.
-In the distant future, humans have made a mess of the earth and have become their own worst enemy.
-There was a contingency plan for such an instant, they created an AI whose job is to repopulate the earth, when humans wipe themselves out.
-With this AI is many fertilized embryos waiting to be brought to life.
+Here’s the plot: In the distant future, humans have made a mess of Earth and become their own worst enemy.
+A contingency plan was put in place for such an event—an AI was created to repopulate the planet once humans wiped themselves out.
+This AI is accompanied by thousands of fertilized embryos, waiting to be brought to life.

-The movie is very captivating and it grows on you and you will not notice the time pass by as you watch.
-The movie is not perfect, there are times when I feel the writers got so involved in their mystery that they forget that movies such as this needs to have a clear path to keep you entertained.
-The acting in this movie is top notch and the director had a firm grip on where he wanted this movie to go.
-Here is a fine film to see on Netflix any day.
+The movie is captivating and grows on you, making time fly as you watch.
+It’s not perfect—there are moments where the writers seem so caught up in their mystery that they forget to keep the story on a clear, engaging path.
+That said, the acting is top-notch, and the director clearly had a firm grip on where he wanted the film to go.
+It’s a fine film to catch on Netflix any day.

 0 comments: